 We have a detailed article about how to recognize dog anxiety that you can check out here.

-What Causes Panic Attacks in Dogs?
+The Causes of Panic Attacks in Dogs

 Like humans, there can be many reasons why your canine friend may experience panic attacks.

-Some of the more common causes include:
+Some of the more generalized anxiety causes in dogs include:

 - Noise anxiety can trigger an intense fear of loud noises or unexpected noises such as fireworks, thunderstorms, and gunshots.